Gibartes/O-LoRa/README.md

   * Set flag as FLAG_FIN in the olora packet header
   * It must be zero-fill that source and destination address
 * Verify integrity of the packet using MD5 digest.
-* <olorastd.h> offers AES256-cbc and RSA encryption/decryption using openSSL.
+* Both <olorastd.h> and oloapkt.so offer AES256-cbc and RSA encryption/decryption using openSSL.
 * Supports python3 library which is able to handle olora packets with C back-end code.
 ---------------------------------------
 ### How to build oloraNT?